shreyask-1/trading-bot/README.md

   silently becoming one concentrated factor bet.
 Missing history leaves the candidate eligible rather than blocking on a data outage.
-Each run also prints a cached sector-exposure monitor so concentration is visible even when no new candidate is being evaluated.
+Each run also prints a cached sector-exposure monitor so concentration is visible even when no new candidate is being evaluated. `sector_fallback.py` supplies deterministic classifications for recent portfolio/watchlist names when the free profile endpoint returns empty data; unknown symbols remain marked unavailable instead of being guessed.
 - **Overnight queue expiry** (`PENDING_TRADE_MAX_AGE_HOURS`, default 24h;
   `PENDING_TRADE_MAX_ATTEMPTS`, default 6): queued ideas retain their original age and retry count when refreshed.
 Stale or repeatedly unverified ideas are